U.S. 95 North - Blythe to Vidal Junction

 03/14/09

-Northbound U.S. 95 approaches the turnoff for the Palo Verde Diversion Dam.
+Northbound U.S. 95 at the turnoff for the Palo Verde Diversion Dam.
 The dam holds back water as part of an elaborate river management plan for the Colorado River south of Lake Mead.
 In addition to flood control, the dam is also part of a water diversion network.
 Water is diverted from the river for agricultural and urban uses via aqueducts that send water both west toward coastal Southern California and east toward central Arizona (Phoenix).

 03/14/09

 U.S. 95 enters the unincorporated community of Colorado River Communities.
-For the next 15-20 miles, U.S. 95 closely parallels the west bank of the Colorado River.
+For the next 15-20 miles, U.S. 95 parallels the west bank of the Colorado River.
 Several resorts, marinas, and homes line this section of the river.

 03/14/09